statphysandml/mathematica_parser/README.md

-Mathematica Parser: Translate mathematica epxressions into any programming language
+Mathematica Parser: Translate mathematica expressions into any programming language
 =================

 The python library parses mathematical functions that are exported from mathematica.
 The mathematical operations are represented within the flow_equation_parser.py file as a tree.
 This tree can be used to generate code in any programming language to perform the same mathematical operation.
 We do this here on the example of a set of ordinary differential equations and convert the equation into Thrust code that can be run with CUDA on a GPU.